Don your snorkels and grab the binoculars, Jervis Bay's highly active underwater world awaits

 Go on a Dive or Snorkel Safari

-With over 220 fish species and plentiful marine life including weedy sea-dragons, string rays and eastern blue devil fish, there are plenty of reason why you need to jump on a snorkel safari and see them for yourself!
+With over 220 fish species and plentiful marine life including weedy sea-dragons, string rays and eastern blue devil fish, there are plenty of reasons why you need to jump on a snorkel safari and see them for yourself!
 Sue and her team at Crest Diving can help guide your snorkelling adventure both on-shore and off-shore.
 Discover endangered species that seek haven in Jervis Bay's pristine waters and explore the rocky reefs with their friendly and professional team.

 Spot a pod of dolphins